 Contact Lens Eye Exams in Virginia Beach, VA

-Avoid wearing contact lenses while swimming, as it can leave your eyes vulnerable to contamination by harmful bacteria and chemicals present in the water.
-This can potentially result in eye irritation, infections and sight-threatening conditions such as a corneal ulcer.
-Moreover, swimming in lenses can alter their shape, causing blurred vision and discomfort.
+Though tempting, wearing contact lenses while swimming can leave your eyes vulnerable to contamination by harmful bacteria and chemicals present in the water.
+This can result in eye irritation, infections and sight-threatening conditions such as corneal ulcers.
+Moreover, swimming in contact lenses may alter their shape, causing blurred vision and discomfort.

-If you absolutely must wear lenses to swim, opt for daily disposables and combine it with waterproof swimming goggles.
-Otherwise, prescription goggles are an excellent alternative to correct refractive errors and see clearly underwater.
+If you absolutely must wear contact lenses to swim, opt for daily disposables and combine them with waterproof swimming goggles.
+Alternately, you can wear prescription goggles to see clearly underwater.

 Why Should I Avoid Wearing Contact Lenses While Swimming?

-In order to preserve your eye health, contact lenses require a strict hygiene regimen.
-Swimming pools, rivers, oceans, and other bodies of water (including tap water) are laden with bacteria, viruses, and microorganisms, many of which can harm your eyes.
-The soft contact lenses’ porous material easily absorbs chemicals and bacteria, thus increasing the risk of eye irritation and infection.
+Swimming pools, rivers, oceans, and other bodies of water (including tap water) are laden with bacteria, viruses, and microorganisms—many of which can harm your eyes.
+The soft contact lenses’ porous material easily absorbs chemicals and bacteria, increasing the risk of eye irritation and infection.

-One of the more harmful organisms often found in water sites is Acanthamoeba.
-When it comes into contact with your lenses, it sticks to them and can lead to eye infections.
-This condition, called Acanthamoeba Keratitis, can cause permanent vision loss or require a corneal transplant to recover lost vision if not treated early enough.
+One of the more harmful organisms often found in water sites is Acanthamoeba, which, when in contact with your contact lenses can potentially lead to eye infections.
+This condition, called Acanthamoeba Keratitis, may cause permanent vision loss and even require a corneal transplant to recover lost vision if not treated early enough.

-Furthermore, because contact lenses absorb the water they come into contact with, their shape changes, resulting in contact lens discomfort as well as blurred and distorted vision.
+Moreover, contact lenses absorb water, causing their shape to change.
+This results in contact lens discomfort as well as blurred and distorted vision.

 What if I must wear contact lenses to swim?

 If, for whatever reason, you must wear contact lenses to swim, consider wearing daily disposables together with waterproof swimming goggles.
-In addition to protecting your vision, goggles reduce the risk of your contacts dislodging from your eyes.
+Aside from protecting your vision, goggles reduce the risk of your contacts dislodging from your eyes.

-Because the water hosts many potentially harmful microorganisms, daily contact lenses will allow you to swim in lenses without needing to somehow sterilize them afterward.
+Because water hosts many potentially harmful microorganisms, daily contact lenses allow you to swim in lenses without needing to sterilize them afterward.
 Just insert them prior to heading into the water and dispose of them immediately after.

-If at any point during your swim you feel any eye discomfort, immediately dispose of the lenses.
+If at any point during your swim, you feel eye discomfort, immediately remove the lenses.

-For more advice on swimming with your lenses, speak with Dr. Troy Morgan at Morgan Vision Care, located in Virginia Beach, VA.
+For more advice on swimming with contact lenses, speak with Dr. Troy Morgan at Morgan Vision Care in Virginia Beach, VA today.

 What are the Alternatives to Wearing Contact Lenses For Swimming?